-2020 RBPO/ACO EXTERNAL REVIEW DATA
+2022 RBPO/ACO EXTERNAL REVIEW DATA

-During 2020, OPP received 2 requests for external review from patients of RBPOs and ACOs.
-Both requests were eligible for external review and concerned referral restrictions.
-In both cases the external reviewer upheld the decision of the RBPO/ACO deciding that the requested referral was not likely to produce a more clinically beneficial outcome for the patient than the referral recommended by the RBPO or ACO.
+During 2022, OPP received 9 requests for external review from patients of RBPOs and ACOs.
+Of those 9, 8 requests were eligible for external review and concerned referral restrictions.
+In 5 cases the external reviewer upheld the decision of the RBPO/ACO deciding that the requested referral was not likely to produce a more clinically beneficial outcome for the patient than the referral recommended by the RBPO or ACO.
+In 2 cases the external reviewer overturned the decision of the RBPO/ACO meaning the patient was able to receive the requested referral.
+1 case was resolved in the patient's favor before a decision by the external review agency.